emmahyde/PoetryGenerator/README.md

 This will require Flask to be fully installed on your machine or server.
 The app.py should be run as the main method, which will imports and calls the generator.py functions itself.
 The flask server utilizes the `templates` folder in order to render the HTML, and then returns the poem as an HTML output with the name of the input file.
-In order to deploy this application to a server, [use a coded flask deployment](https://www.google.com), or it is possible to host it using another flask hosting option (Google apps, etc.) use the Flask suggested instructions (Apache or otherwise) to get this to function correctly.
-Heroku has a timeout limit and was not able to host this application as the return method takes quite long to return.
+In order to deploy this application to a server, [use a coded flask deployment](https://www.google.com).
+It is possible to host it using another flask hosting option (Google apps, etc.), but some deployment methods (e.g. Heroku) have a timeout limit and are not able to host this application as the return method takes quite long to return.

 PLEASE NOTE: The ability of the server to run this as a threaded application may require some modification, but this implementation functions fully on a local server with one user.